monster-js/monster-js/docs/router/route-changes-subscription.md

 ## 5. Unsubscribing from Route Changes

-In Weco JS, unsubscribing from route change events is not necessary.
+In Monster JS, unsubscribing from route change events is not necessary.
 The system automatically handles unsubscribing when the component is no longer connected to the DOM, preventing potential memory leaks.

-This documentation covers the subscription methods available in Weco JS for tracking route changes.
+This documentation covers the subscription methods available in Monster JS for tracking route changes.
 By using these subscriptions, you can react to changes in route parameters, query parameters, or the route itself, and take appropriate actions in your application.